UGLI Webinar Series: Whitehat SEO CEO Interview

 "Our methodology is very strong"

-That doesn't really move the needle in terms of potentially generating business.
+That doesn't move the needle in terms of potentially generating business.

-Unique KPIs that are business focused and much more aligned to what the sales people would be more comfortable with.
-Revenue generation and the production of sales qualified leads.
-So where our strength is to answer your question is our methodology is very strong.
+Unique KPIs that are business-focused and much more aligned with what the salespeople would be more comfortable with.
+Revenue generation and the production of sales-qualified leads.
+So our strength in answering your question is our methodology is very strong.
 When I spoke about answering the questions and problems of an ideal customer that's called the inbound methodology, and that one sentence is backed up by a whole plethora of tools, methods and approaches.
 Then how you do that and just to give you a taste of that it involves first the documentation of what's called ideal buyer personas.

 What is a buyer persona?